cschreib/lxgui/README.md

 </Ui>
 ```

-... and a working GUI addon !
+... and a working GUI addon!

-One last thing to do before being able to see it in your program is to go to the "interface" folder, and create a file called "addons.txt".
-It will contain the list of addons that you want to load.
+One last thing to do before being able to see it in your program is to go to the `interface` folder, and create a file called `addons.txt`.
+This file must exist, and must contain the list of addons that you want to load.
 In our case just write:

 ```
 FPSCounter:1
 ```

-The "1" means "load".
-If you put a "0" or remove that line, your addon will not be loaded.
+The `1` means "load".
+If you put a `0` or remove that line, your addon will not be loaded.

-Doing the very same thing in C++ would give the following code :
+Doing the very same thing in C++ would give the following code:

 ```c++
 // Create the Frame